ambiscript/Mini-Projects/PigLatin/README.md

 3. For each word of the string, move the word's first letter to the last position of the word and add "ay".
 4. Return the newly-translated string.

+## NOTE
+Javascript implementation is currently (as of 8 March 2023) broken due to what appears to be an error in Node's internal readline library.
+The error is logged in [pigLatin.js](pigLatin.js).
+Neither updating to the current LTS (18.15.0) nor the latest release (19.7.0) seemed to resolve the issue.
+Will be revisited soon.

 ## Reference
 Idea obtained from [Programming Ideas 2](https://play.google.com/store/apps/details?id=com.alansa.ideabag2)